GabrielDCelery/personal-notes/courses/cantrill_asap/monitoring_logging_cost_management/cloudtrail.md

 #### Managing logs accross an organization

 One of the newer features of CloudTrails is that if you set up the trail within the `management account` of the orgainization then you get the ability to track logs accross every account withing that organization.
+The way thay works is that when you are logged into the management account and set up a new trail you will be presented with a checkbox to enable the trail for all accounts withing the organization.

 #### Additional considerations